akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

     import * as React from 'react';
     import __ from 'akeneoreferenceentity/tools/translator';
     import {getErrorsView} from 'akeneoreferenceentity/application/component/app/validation-error';
-    import ValidationError from "akeneoreferenceentity/domain/model/validation-error";
+    import ValidationError from 'akeneoreferenceentity/domain/model/validation-error';
-    import Key from "akeneoreferenceentity/tools/key";
+    import Key from 'akeneoreferenceentity/tools/key';

     /**
      * Here we define the React Component as a function with the following props :
      *    - the custom attribute
      *    - the callback function to update the additional property
      *    - the callback for the submit
      *    - the validation errors
      *    - the attribute rights
      *
      * It returns the JSX View to display the additional properties of your custom attribute.
      */
-    const BooleanAttributeView = ({
+    const SimpleMetricAttributeView = ({
        attribute,
        onAdditionalPropertyUpdated,
        onSubmit,
        errors,
        rights,
      }: {
-      attribute: BooleanAttribute;
+      attribute: SimpleMetricAttribute;
-      onAdditionalPropertyUpdated: (property: string, value: BooleanAdditionalProperty) => void;
+      onAdditionalPropertyUpdated: (property: string, value: SimpleMetricAdditionalProperty) => void;
-      onSubmit: () => void;,
+      onSubmit: () => void;
       errors: ValidationError[];
       rights: {
         attribute: {